Updated August 2022

 - National Parks

-We’ve rounded up the ultimate list of field trips that are offered online for children to explore when they need a virtual adventure outside of home.
+We’ve rounded up the ultimate list of virtual field trips that are offered online for children to explore when they need a virtual adventure outside of home.

 - MarketWatch’s 20 Virtual Field Trips to Keep Kids Occupied and Learning – MarketWatch’s virtual field trip list contains places from space to zoos, but includes links to live webcams so students can check in on animals and watch their daily routines and care.